 Peggy’s focus in life, with the support of her loving wife and partner (who shares her passion), is to be of service, at Unity, and in the community.
 In these difficult times, she finds it very important to work for positive change.

-Dave Ferrill, Alternate
+Dave Ferrill, Trustee

 Unity is his spiritual home, always there as sustenance for his journey.
 Over the years, Dave has served in several capacities at Unity.
 Currently he is serving, as he has for many years, as a reader on the Daily Word recording team.
 More recently Dave has been serving on the Prayer team, becoming a prayer chaplain in 2017.